3 Analytic Geometry

 Background Assume the usual properties/axioms of the real numbers as a complete ordered field.

-Birkhoff’s system is typical of modern axiomatic systems in that it is built on top of pre-existing
+Birkhoff’s approach is typical of modern axiomatic systems in that it is built on top of pre-existing

 systems (set theory, complete ordered fields, etc.).

 Undefined terms Two objects: Point, line.
-Two function: distance d, angle measure .
+Two functions: distance d, angle measure .
 If the set of

 points is S, then,